Home » Business Email Etiquette Blog » Who Should You To: or Cc: in Business Email?

 One concern stressed by those who email me is the unfortunate situation of having an email conversation with one party who then takes the liberty to Cc: others on their reply.
 Or mid-way through the conversation.

-Certainly not a great way to build working relationships if one manager preempts the other.
+Indeed, it is not a great way to build working relationships if one manager preempts the other.
 This can be perceived as a breach of confidentiality or undermining the other manager’s authority.

 Think First = Discretion

-Especially when when mixing internal and outside company contacts.
+Especially when mixing internal and outside company contacts.
 Avoid exposing your employer’s business practices and methodologies.
 Those need to be protected and not exposed.

 Privacy and Confidentiality